NiklasZ/deep-battleships/README.md

-# Note
+# Introduction
-This is still work in progress.
-Visualisations and better agents are on their way.
+The following is a university project of a DQN agent playing the attacker in the game battleship.
+It plays on a 10x10 grid using a CNN to approximate the value function.

 # Installation
 1. Install Python `3.9`